Skip to main content

 Hooks

-Access notification state and controls from any component inside a NotifizzProvider.
+Read notification state and drive the widget from any component inside a NotifizzProvider.

 import { useNotifizz } from "@notifizz/react";